 Mostly just relief, I think I was too tired to feel much else.

 Tell us about your recovery after the race (What did you do?
 How long was the recovery period?)

 I was surprised at how slow the recovery was, I slept for most of 3 days!
 After the extreme fatigue passed I started to have trouble sleeping because my legs hurt, I would wake up every night with this deep muscle ache.
 I tried every topical pain reliever I could find and quite possibly an entire bottle of Tylenol, but in the end it just took time.
 After about two weeks that deep ache passed and I started to feel normal.
 After that, I felt pretty indestructible.

 What was your pre-race meal?
 What did you want to eat so much when you were done?

 Let’s talk about food in general.
 Food was my pre-race obsession, it was in my dreams, conversations, my constant companion.
-I wandered through stores looking at nutritional content of every high calorie food you can imagine.
+I wandered through stores looking at the nutritional content of every high-calorie food you can imagine.
 I talked to friends, made a spreadsheet with calories, counted grams of fat vs protein vs carbs, and weighed everything.
-I portioned and labeled food, made 3,500 calorie bags, weighed them again, threw out food, added in more calorie dense foods, and on and on.
+I portioned and labeled food, made 3,500 calorie bags, weighed them again, threw out food, added in more calorie-dense foods, and on and on.